Hepatitis C Prevalence Estimates

 Legend values were developed by calculating deciles in SAS analytic software (SAS Institute, Cary, NC) and rounding to create the legend values for each group.
 In order to illustrate the variation in rates and case counts, values were developed specific to each demographic grouping (i.e., overall, and separately by sex, by race, and by age group).
 Thus, a total of 8 map scales exist (rate/case count by overall/sex/race/age group) for each of the chronic, antibody, and mortality data.
 Because the ranges that produce the map colors may differ, users should be careful in comparing maps between demographic categories (sex, race, and age group).

 |Data Element||Location on HepVu||Data Source||Anticipated Update Frequency on HepVu Website|

-|Estimated Rates and Case Counts of Persons Living with HCV, State Data||Maps||National Vital Statistics System; Data Request, July 2016.||When Available|
+|Estimated Rates and Case Counts of Persons Living with HCV, State Data||Maps||Emory Coalition for Applied Modeling for Prevention (CAMP); Data Request.
+May 2018.||When Available|

-|2010 Population||Profile||U.S. Census Bureau, 2010 Census.||When Available – Annuall|
+|2010 Population||Profile||U.S. Census Bureau, 2010 Census.
+March 2018.||When Available|